An Information-theoretic Approach to Machine-oriented Music Summarization: Discussion

 \section{Discussion}

-Concerning fixed segment baseline results, it is intuitive to think of the middle segments as being more representative of the whole song than the beginning and end segments, since the beginning and end sections of songs usually differ from the rest of the song.
+Concerning fixed segment baseline results, it is intuitive to think of the middle segments as being more representative of the whole song than the beginning and end segments, since the beginning and end of songs usually differ from the rest of the song.
 However, even though we can observe this in both $G$ and $E$, this does not hold for longer summary durations.
-For longer summary durations (e.g. 70s, as observed in $G$), the beginning and end sections already contain much of the information that is repeated across the middle of the song, thus becoming more representative of the whole song.
+For longer summary durations (e.g. 70s, as observed in $G$), the beginning and end already contain much of the information that is repeated in the middle, thus becoming more representative of the whole song.
 Meanwhile, the middle sections just accumulate more redundant information that is present in the middle of the song.
 This is why, at that point, an increase in summary duration is more beneficial to the beginning and end sections.

-The \KL~divergence results consistently show that the generic summarizers lose less information when summarizing music compared to the continuous baselines, which is compatible with previous results \cite{Raposo2015,Raposo2016}.
+The \ac{KL} divergence results consistently show that generic summarizers lose less information compared to the continuous baselines, which is in line with previous results \citep{Raposo2015,Raposo2016}.
 Moreover, they also consistently show that the Gaussian sampler outperforms every other summarization method.
 One could argue that evaluation through relative entropy is biased towards methods that aim at minimizing it.
-This is why we also evaluated summarization through proxy tasks (i.e., classification and regression).
-The evaluation results of both these proxy tasks confirm the superiority of the Gaussian sampler.
+However, we also evaluated summarization through proxy tasks (i.e., classification and regression).
+The results of both proxy tasks also confirm the superiority of the Gaussian sampler.